* Markets nervous after broad slump last week

-SINGAPORE, Oct 29 (Reuters) - Oil prices were stable on Monday, supported by a bounce in Asian stocks, but analysts said sentiment remained cautious after a plunge in financial markets last week triggered worries that global growth may be slowing.
+SINGAPORE, Oct 29 (Reuters) - Oil prices dipped on Monday as sentiment remained cautious after a plunge in financial markets last week triggered worries that global growth may be slowing.

-Front-month Brent crude oil futures were at $77.63 a barrel at 0221 GMT, 1 cent above their last close.
+Front-month Brent crude oil futures were at $77.56 a barrel at 0430 GMT, 6 cents below their last close.

-U.S. West Texas Intermediate (WTI) crude futures were at $67.65 a barrel, up 6 cents from their last settlement.
+U.S. West Texas Intermediate (WTI) crude futures were at $67.59 a barrel, flat from their last settlement.

 Hedge funds slashed their bullish wagers on U.S. crude in the latest week to the lowest level in more than a year, the U.S. Commodity Futures Trading Commission said on Friday.

 The speculator group cut its combined futures and options position in New York and London by 42,644 contracts to 216,733 in the week to Oct.
 23, the lowest level since September 2017.